heathbm/Login-Demo_React-Native/README.md

 # Login-Demo_React-Native

-Login screen with demo view written in JavaScript with React-Native 0.41
+Login screen with demo component written in JavaScript with React-Native 0.41

 Dynamic Login screen using KeyboardAvoidingView: